mlanza/logseq-style-carousel/README.md

 }
 ```

 Unless there are at least 2 styles per button there is no toggle/cycle effect.
 It would not be situationally unreasonable to have 3 or more styles.
+Change the default style for any button by reordering the `styles` array.

 Use Character Map (a tool on Windows) to look up the codes associated with the [tabler-icons font](https://tablericons.com) ([download here](https://github.com/tabler/tabler-icons/tree/master/iconfont/fonts)) in order to select icons for your custom buttons.